Scarcity is one of the closing techniques certain salespeople have used for years to try to make customers buy.

 By following these three sales techniques, everyone is happy:

 Connect with the Customer.
 This is where the entire experience begins.
 Your salespeople need to engage the customer in a genuine, meaningful way.
 That means seeing things from their point of view, listening to their wants and needs, and deriving genuine joy in selling them luxury products.
-Your salespeople need to be counselors and psychologists, sometimes all at once, which makes them trusted advisors.
+Your salespeople must be counselors and psychologists, sometimes all at once, making them trusted advisors.

 Connect the Customer to the Product.
 A big part of the experience for the customer is having someone relate the product to their specific wants and needs.
 They can get all the product information they want online.
 They can also buy the product online, probably cheaper than you can sell it.
 Only a personal connection will set you apart from a world of online resellers.
 Your goal is to make the buying decision an emotional response instead of a logical cost calculation.

 Connect the Product to Additional Value.
-Selling a single product is, by and large, a waste of much of the effort that goes into turning a shopper into a buyer.
+Selling a single product is, by and large, a waste of much of the effort to turn a shopper into a buyer.
 It takes so much effort, don’t squander the opportunity by only selling one item.
 Look for ways to suggestively sell additional items that can add value to the original purchase.
 These complementary items help increase your per-ticket averages, but more importantly, it gives your customers a more useful product.